 You can propagate crocosmia by removing the small offsets that form on the bulbs.
 This division process not only yields more flowers but also increases the overall vigor of the plants, as they can become crowded as do their cousins in the iris family.
 Dig the corms in the spring, and separate them by hand.
 Replant them six to eight inches apart.

 Lucifer, a blood-red variety developed in 1966, is the most popular crocosmia variety in the trade.

 Bressingham Beacon has bi-color orange and yellow flowers but isn't reliably hardy in zones five and six.

 Crocosmia should not be ingested and can cause mild gastrointestinal upset for pets.
 Keep bulbs out of reach of pets, as they may be consumed more readily than leaves.

 Crocosmia foliage does not need pruning.
 Leave the foliage in place after flowering so it can replenish the corms for next year's blooms.

 Being Grown in Containers

 Container culture is a great option for gardeners with compacted soil, or just for getting some color around the deck and patio.
-You can get away with a more dense planting than in the ground; about five inches apart.
+You can get away with a more dense planting in containers than in the ground; about five inches apart.
 Plant the bulbs three inches deep in any potting mix, and water thoroughly.
 Foliage won't emerge until temperatures warm.